 Over the past few years, there have been many studies performed by EPA and the Science Advisory Board (SAB) that ranked indoor air pollution among the top five environmental risks to public health.
 Indoor air quality is, therefore, an important component of a healthy indoor environment and can help both homeowners, schools and facilities to reach their primary goal of ensuring a proper environment for their family, children, and workers.

-In other words, failure to prevent or respond to indoor air quality in a prompt way can lead to the following:
+In other words, failure to prevent or respond to poor indoor air quality in a prompt way can lead to the following:

 On top of this, indoor air quality (IAQ) can aggravate asthma and other respiratory issues.
 In times when nearly 1 in 13 children has asthma or suffers from respiratory issues, poor indoor air quality can also: